 Deposit and Investment Report.
 In accordance with Utah Code, the Board Treasurer or his/her designee shall file a semi-annual financial report with the State Money Management Council.
 (51-7-15)

 Budget Certification.
-The Board Treasurer shall certify a copy of the final budget for each fund and the District Director shall file such certified budget to the State Auditor within 30 days after adoption.
+The Board Treasurer shall certify a copy of the final budget for each fund and the Manager shall file such certified budget to the State Auditor within 30 days after adoption.
 (17B-1-614)

 Impact Fee Report: Utah Code requires the District to report on impact fee collections (11-36a-601), once authorized.
 The report shall be (1) submitted to the State Auditor’s Office within 30 days following year end, (2) presented as a schedule in the supplementary information section of the District’s financial statements, and (3) file as a public document in the District office.
-The annual report shall be in a format developed by the state auditor, certified by the District Director, and will identify:
+The annual report shall be in a format developed by the state auditor, certified by the Manager, and will identify:

 Impact fee funds by the year in which they were received.